fluencelabs/devcontainer/tutorial/aqua/quick_start.md

 Congratulations!
 You have successfully created and compiled your first Aqua script for a deployed service and executed the script with the `fldist` command line tool.
 Moreover, you modified one of the user data values and once again utilized the deployed service to compute the result.

-Aqua is an expressive language extremely well suited for composing distributed services into applications.
+Aqua is an expressive language developed for composing distributed services into applications.
 While a full review of Aqua is beyond the scope of this tutorial, we want to introduce a few more fundamental concepts.

 In our greeter func, we passed the node and service ids to the *greeter* function: